lucianghinda/allaboutcoding/cmgri1diq000002jr6h4zbppr.md

 ---
 title: "Ruby on Rails: Loading Locales with Yes, No, On, and Off"
 seoTitle: "Localization in Ruby on Rails: Yes/No, On/Off"
-seoDescription: "Ruby on Rails uses `psych` for YAML locale processing that will load Yes/No, On/Off as booleans "
+seoDescription: "Ruby on Rails uses `psych` for YAML locale processing that will load Yes/No, On/Off as booleans"
 datePublished: Wed Oct 15 2025 04:36:51 GMT+0000 (Coordinated Universal Time)
 cuid: cmgri1diq000002jr6h4zbppr
 slug: ruby-on-rails-loading-locales-with-yes-no-on-and-off